helje5/SwiftSockets/README.md

 It also comes with a great Echo daemon as a demo, it's always there if you need a chat.

-Note: This is my first Swift project.
+**Note**: This is my first [Swift](https://developer.apple.com/swift/) project.
 Any suggestions on how to improve the code are welcome.
+I expect lots and lots :-)

 ###Targets